-1. the type of gaming proposed, along with all instructions, procedures, internal controls, and other documents related to the proposed gaming;
+1. the type of gaming proposed, along with all instructions, procedures, internal controls, and other documents related to the proposed gaming; and

-2. the maximum number and types of gaming equipment and gaming devices expected to be in the gaming facility at any one time;
+2. the maximum number and types of table games, card games, and gaming devices expected to be in the gaming facility at any one time; and

-3. the number and types of gaming equipment and gaming devices expected to be in use when the gaming facility first opens; and
+3. the number and types of table games, card games, and gaming devices expected to be in use when the gaming facility first opens; and

 4. the days and hours of operation proposed.

 b.
-A description of the gaming facility proposed, including the layout of the gaming equipment and gaming devices and the surveillance systems within the gaming facility.
+A description of the gaming facility proposed, including the layout of all table games, card games, and gaming devices and the surveillance systems within the gaming facility.

 c.
 The location proposed for such gaming facility.